deeptir18/cornflakes-scripts/README.md

 On all machines, use the interface name (`$INTERFACE` in the command below) and check for and if necessary jumbo frames for each machine (e.g., `ens1f1np1` for cornflakes-server and `ens1f0np0` for the cornflakes-client machine):

 ```
 # for each machine
 ssh $USER@machine
 ## CHECK FOR jumbo frames
+export INTERFACE=<interface> # name printed out by generate-config.py for that machine
 ifconfig $INTERFACE | grep -o 'mtu [0-9]*'
 ```
 If they are turned on, you will see something like:

 ```
 mtu 9000
 ```